Premium

 BOWLING OUT OZ

 Proof that our bowlers are on top: India are the only team since January 2000 to bowl out the Australians in five consecutive innings.
-The first three Tests have yielded 55 Australian wickets, the second-highest figure for three Tests in a series against Oz since 2000 (Sri Lanka picked 58 wickets in 3 Tests earlier this year)
+The first three Tests have yielded 55 Australian wickets, the second-highest figure for three Tests in a series against Oz since 2000 Sri Lanka picked 58 wickets in 3 Tests earlier this year

-SACHIN’S BACK
+SACHIN8217;S BACK

 SEHWAG SAILS ON

 Once again, as he did in New Zealand, Sehwag has proved that he can deliver when all others fail.
-The pretzel logic of his cricketing brain defies analysis but who cares as long as he’s scoring runs?
+The pretzel logic of his cricketing brain defies analysis but who cares as long as he8217;s scoring runs?

 THE NEW FACES